zbenmo/humans_thoughts/docs/index.md

     https://towardsdatascience.com/the-future-with-reinforcement-learning-877a17187d54</figcaption>
 </figure>

 In addition to classification of images, there are a lot of other tasks that can be addressed with supervised learning (with texts, time-series, sound, tabular data, graphs, etc.). **Regression** for example is a task in which the system is expected to predict a value.
-Identifing where in an image there is a cat, for example, can be achieved with a ML multi-regression model that predicts the top/left and bottom/right of the bounding box in terms of pixel offsets.
+Identifing where in an image there is a cat, for example, can be achieved with a ML multivariate-regression model that predicts the top/left and bottom/right of the bounding box in terms of pixel offsets.
 Note that we need to annotate first the photos with the bounding rectangles surrounding cats, so that the learning algorithm can train a model on our examples.

 When you need to annotate images or other items, look for (or develop) a good annotation tool, that shall make the potentialy Sisyphean task as fun as possible.
 You can also think of creative ways to gather those annotations and/or relevant dataset to train on.